-In September 2014, a claim was filed seeking to draw upon a letter of credit issued by the Company of £8.6 million (\$10.9 million at December 31, 2018) with respect to a performance guarantee on an environmental solutions project in Saudi Arabia.
-Management assessed the customer's demand to be without merit and initiated an action with the court in the United Kingdom (the "Court").
-Pursuant to this action, an order was issued by the Court in January 2015 requiring that, upon receipt by the customer, the funds were to be remitted by the customer to the Court pending resolution of the dispute between the parties.
+In September 2014, a claim was filed by a customer seeking to draw upon a letter of credit issued by the Company of£8.6 million (\$10.9 million at June 30, 2019) with respect to a performance guarantee on an environmental solutions project in Saudi Arabia.
+Management assessed the customer's demand to be without merit and initiated an action with the court in the United Kingdom (the "U.K. Court").
+Pursuant to this action, an order was issued by the U.K. Court in January 2015 requiring that, upon receipt by the customer, the funds were to be remitted by the customer to the U.K. Court pending resolution of the dispute between the parties.
 As a result, the Company made payment on the draw to the financial institution for the letter of credit and the funds were ultimately received by the customer.
-The customer did not remit the funds to the Court as ordered.
-On June 14, 2016, the Court ruled completely in favor of Matthews following a trial on the merits.
-However, as the customer has neither yet remitted the funds nor complied with the final, un-appealed orders of the Court, it is possible the resolution of this matter could have an unfavorable financial impact on Matthews' results of operations.
-The Company has determined that resolution of this matter may take an extended period of time and therefore has classified the funded letter of credit within other assets on the Consolidated Balance Sheets as of December 31, 2018 and September 30, 2018.
-The Company will continue to assess collectability related to this matter as facts and circumstances evolve.
+The customer did not remit the funds to the U.K. Court as ordered.
+On June 14, 2016, the U.K Court ruled completely in favor of Matthews following a trial on the merits.
+However, the ongoing dispute involves litigation in multiple foreign jurisdictions because the contract between the parties includes a venue clause requiring the venue for any litigation to be in the United Kingdom, while the enforcement of any final judgment is required to be executed in Saudi Arabia.
+The Company is currently pursuing a trial on the merits in Saudi Arabia which is scheduled to conclude in calendar year 2019.
+It is necessary to obtain an equivalent favorable ruling in the courts of Saudi Arabia to effectively enforce judgment and commence collection efforts.
+The Company remains confident regarding the pending trial on the merits in Saudi Arabia and expects to be in a position to enforce the judgment and initiate collection efforts following completion of that trial.
+However, as the customer has neither yet remitted the funds nor complied with the final, unappealed orders of the U.K. Court, it is possible the resolution of this matter could have an unfavorable financial impact on Matthews' results of operations.
+The Company's level of success in recovering funds from the customer will depend upon a number of factors including, a successful completion of the pending trial on the merits in Saudi Arabia, the availability of recoverable funds, and the subsequent level of cooperation from the Saudi Arabian government to enforce a potential judgment against the creditor.
+The Company has determined that resolution of this matter may take an extended period of time and therefore has classified the funded letter of credit within other assets on the Consolidated Balance Sheets as of June 30, 2019 and September 30, 2018.
+The Company will continue to assess the accounting and collectability related to this matter as facts and circumstances evolve.

 The Company has a stock repurchase program.
-Under the current authorization, the Company's Board of Directors has authorized the repurchase of a total of 5,000,000 shares of Matthews' common stock under the program, of which 1,235,865 shares remain available for repurchase as of December 31, 2018.
+Under the current authorization, the Company's Board of Directors has authorized the repurchase of a total of 5,000,000 shares of Matthews' common stock under the program, of which 852,618 shares remain available for repurchase as of June 30, 2019.
 The buy-back program is designed to increase shareholder value, enlarge the Company's holdings of its common stock, and add to earnings per share.
 Repurchased shares may be retained in treasury, utilized for acquisitions, or reissued to employees or other purchasers, subject to the restrictions set forth in the Company's Restated Articles of Incorporation.